Shah114/Classification-Metrics/README.md

 The F1 Score is the harmonic mean of Precision and Recall.
 It combines the advantages of both metrics.

 Interpretation:
-The F1 Score is a good measure of a test's accuracy and is useful when the class distribution is imbalanced.
+The F1 Score is a good measure of a test's accuracy and is useful when the class distribution is imbalanced.<br/>
 <br/>
 5. Specificity
 Definition:
 Specificity (also known as True Negative Rate) is the ratio of correctly predicted negative observations to all actual negatives.

 Interpretation:
-High specificity indicates a low false positive rate, which is important in scenarios where the cost of false positives is high.
+High specificity indicates a low false positive rate, which is important in scenarios where the cost of false positives is high.<br/>
 <br/>
 6. ROC-AUC Score
 Definition:
 The Receiver Operating Characteristic - Area Under Curve (ROC-AUC) Score measures the ability of the classifier to distinguish between classes.

 Interpretation:
 The ROC-AUC score ranges from 0 to 1.
 A model with a score closer to 1 indicates better performance.
-It is useful for evaluating the trade-off between true positive and false positive rates.
+It is useful for evaluating the trade-off between true positive and false positive rates.<br/>
 <br/>
 7. Confusion Matrix
 Definition:
 A Confusion Matrix is a table used to describe the performance of a classification model.
 It displays the true positives, true negatives, false positives, and false negatives.

-Structure:

-                Predicted Positive    Predicted Negative Actual Positive      TP (True Positive)     FN (False Negative) Actual Negative      FP (False Positive)    TN (True Negative)
 Interpretation:
 The confusion matrix provides a detailed breakdown of correct and incorrect predictions, which is helpful for understanding the model's performance in different scenarios.